 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

-In addition, program your thermostat for extended run-cycles.
-While this does not necessary prevent problems, it can help reduce humidity in your Fort Myers area home.
-This can give you a more comfortable environment, as well as keep mold spores from developing in your home.
+In addition, program your thermostat for lengthier run-cycles.
+We are not suggesting that this will prevent problems, it can help reduce humidity in your Fort Myers area home.
+This can give you a more comfortable environment, plus keep mold spores from developing in your home.

-Most outdoor A/C units are situated on a concrete slab or other platform, giving them a level base of operation.
+The majority of outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
 Keep an eye on your outdoor component to ensure that the base continues to stay level.

-Obviously, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner functioning well.
+Obviously, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
 Call to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
 Keeping these tips in mind, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.